 We all know examples of failed products and companies.
 The main reason is usually because they failed to meet customer needs better than the alternatives.
 Their focus was on the specific solution rather than the problem.
 This is also known as failing to find Product-Market Fit.

-Product Managers, need to know which customer needs will their product solve.
+Product Managers need to know which customer needs their product solve.
 These unserved needs for a target customer are the market.
 They can target those needs but not change or control them.
-This is the problem space.
+This falls under the problem space.

 On this section

 The problem space is where the needs of your target customer live.
 These can be anything from pain points, desires, or jobs-to-be-done.
 They define markets segments.

 The solution space is any specific implementation to build a product.
 They can be any product or representation of a product, built for customer use.